rust-lang/surveys/surveys/2021-trademark-survey/questions.md

 - Yes, but only if the event follows standards the Rust Foundation has defined
 - No

-> **justification**
->
-> TODO

 ### Can others create promotional goods, like T-shirts, USB drives, stickers, socks, and hats with the Rust/Cargo logo?

-Pick as many as you agree with:
+(Pick as many as you agree with)

 - No, the Rust Foundation should be responsible for reviewing and approving all of these products
+- No, the Rust Foundation should be responsible for ordering all of these products and handing them out
 - Yes, for some types of items but not all kinds of items
 - Yes, but they can only use designs that the Rust Foundation provides
 - Yes, but only to give away, not for sale
 - Yes, but only if some or all of the profits are donated to the Rust Foundation
 - Yes, they can make whatever they like and keep the money

-> **justification**
->
-> TODO

-### The Rust/Cargo logo should be under a copyright license that allows modification and sharing, like a CC license:

-(This does not either require or prevent the use of a trademark license with other requirements.)
+### The Rust/Cargo logo should be under a copyright license that allows modification and sharing.
+(Note: This does not either require or prevent the use of a trademark license with other requirements.)

 - No
 - Yes, but only if it’s used for something that has nothing to do with software
-- Yes, and the license must be an Open Source license
+- Yes, and the license must be an Open Source license, such as MIT, Apache or the like.

-> **justification**
->
-> TODO
+### Please use this space to raise any other points you would like us to consider in reviewing our trademark policy.